 (Image by: Gunther Hagleitner)

 Shopaholics will not be disappointed.
-There are, of course, shopping malls and luxury outlets – but the numerous boutique stores for clothes, luxury items and handicrafts are particularly good for mooching around in.
-In some districts you can see crafts people at work, for example Bo San and its paper umbrellas.
-A relaxing afternoon or evening can be well spent on a riverboat cruise on the Mae Ping river.
+As the town modernizes and becomes more affluent, shopping malls and luxury outlets abound; the numerous boutique stores for clothes, luxury items and handicrafts are particularly good for browsing.
+In some districts, you can still see craftspeople at work, for example, Bo Sang Village and its exquisite paper umbrellas.
+A relaxing afternoon or evening can be well spent on a riverboat cruise on the Mae Ping River.

-Out of the city there are more adventurous pursuits, including white water rafting–and for the fearless–full moon rafting, which, of course, takes place at night.
+Outside the are more adventurous pursuits, including white water rafting–and for the fearless–full moon rafting.
 There’s also canyoning, kayaking, mountain biking, hill tribe trekking and jungle canopy/zip line tours.

-For something a little more sedate, a short ride from town you will find a number of elephant parks where you can ride an elephant, or help to feed one.
-The rise in "experience" tourism has given rise to countless Thai cookery schools, yoga workshops, an orchid farm!
-For the more classic tourism interests, Chiang Mai now boasts a number of championship golf courses.
+For something a little more sedate, a short ride from town you will find a number of elephant parks and rescue sanctuaries where you can ride an elephant, or help to feed one.
+The rise in "experience" tourism has given rise to countless Thai cookery schools, yoga workshops, massage clinics – and an orchid farm!
+For the more classic tourism interests, Chiang Mai now boasts a number of championship golf courses as well.

-The nearest airport is Chiang Mai International (CMX), only 10 minutes from the city center.
+The nearest airport is Chiang Mai International (CMX), only ten minutes from the city center.
 The airport serves both international and domestic flights.

 Song Taew: For the more adventurous in-town traveler, these covered pick-up trucks have two long benches in the back.
 The most common, the red ones, don’t follow a specific route, simply roaming the main streets around busy areas such as the temples or markets.
 Prices usually have to be negotiated.
-Fixed route song taew are found around Warorot Market and charge a flat rate – blue travel to the south, green to the northeast, yellow to the north and white to the east.
-There are also song taew at Pratu Chiang Mai market traveling to Hang Dong and San Patong.
+Fixed route songtaew are found around Warorot Market and charge a flat rate – blue travel to the south, green to the northeast, yellow to the north and white to the east.
+There are also songtaew at Pratu Chiang Mai market traveling to Hang Dong and San Patong.

-ON FOOT/BICYCLE – The walled city is only a square mile and easy to navigate by foot.
-Alternatively, a bike is a safe and quick way to get around inside the old city as traffic is relatively restrained.
+On foot or bicycle: The walled city is only a square mile and easy to navigate on foot.
+Alternately, a bike is a safe and quick way to get around inside the old city as traffic is relatively restrained.
 Numerous bicycle shops around town offer rentals at low daily rates.

 Find a dentist in Chiang Mai with Dental Departures and book online at no charge, any time of the day or night.
-If you prefer to talk to us, get in touch using our free phone number, our online chat or sent us an e-mail–we're always happy to speak to you and answer your questions.
-Whatever your dental problem is, we will find you a dentist to help you out.
-Check out our website for more information, and discover our exclusive discounts to bring you incredible savings.
+If you prefer to talk with us, get in touch using our free phone number, our online chat or send us an e-mail–we're always happy to address any questions or concerns.
+Whatever your dental condition, we will help you find the dentist that matches your needs.
+Check out our website for more information, and discover our exclusive discounts to bring you even greater savings.